5Babbitt/PixiBitmapFontXMLEditor/readme.md

 As of right now (06/07/2025), the project still has some features to be added, including:
 - syntax highlighting
 - xml validation (To check if what you've typed in the editor is valid)
+- Help icon with instructions
 - dynamic text controls
     - configurable counter
 - visual document editor
-- visualise character pos on texture atlas
+- visualise character boxes on texture atlas
 - and more...